You are here: Start » User Interface » Creating Deep Learning Model

 Class editor is available under the Class Editor button.

-To manage classes, Add, Remove or Rename buttons can be used.
-To customize appearance, color of each class can be changed using the Change Color button.
+To manage classes, the Add, Remove or Rename buttons can be used.
+To customize appearance, the color of each class can be changed using the Change Color button.

 Using Class Editor.